 This section describes the SIS mixers to be used in MMA receivers.
 They are expected to be used for all frequencies above 116 GHz.
-It is undecided whether SIS receivers will be used below this frequency (perhaps down to 90 GHz), or whether HFET amplifiers will be preferable for their greater immunity to interference and possible lower cryogenics cost.
+It is undecided whether SIS receivers will be used below this frequency (perhaps down to 68 GHz), or whether HFET amplifiers will be preferable for their greater immunity to interference and possible lower cryogenics cost.
 The goals for the design and development phase are to produce working prototypes of balanced, sideband-separating mixers with internal IF amplifiers meeting the general specifications.

-Table 5.3.1 SIS mixer specifications

-Item Specification Receiver noise temperature Single sideband noise as low as possible (4 to 8 photons equivalent, depending on band) Frequency bands covered All atmospheric windows from ~90 to 1000 GHz; 230 GHz and 650 GHz bands during D&D phase IF bandwidth Goal: 16 GHz total, both polarizations included; want 8 GHz per sideband if possible Configuration No mechanical tuners
+Table 5.3.1 SIS mixer specifications Item Specification Receiver noise temperature Single sideband noise as low as possible (4 to 8 photons equivalent, depending on band) Frequency bands covered All atmospheric windows from ~68 to 1000 GHz; 230 GHz and 650 GHz bands during D&D phase IF bandwidth Goal: 16 GHz total per telescope, 8 GHz per polarization (8 GHz in a single sideband if possible; otherwise, 4 GHz per sideband) Configuration No mechanical tuners